 “The Greenhouse is about designing and operating better places for people.
 Places that let us touch natural materials, understand where everyday things come from and taste fresh food straight from the garden...
-The Greenhouse aims to harness the growing understanding of the human footprint to offer alternative solutions that tread a fine balance between functionality, sustainability and beauty.”
+The Greenhouse aims to harness the growing understanding of the human footprint to offer alternative solutions that tread a fine balance between functionality, sustainability and beauty.”- you can read more about the concept behind the Greenhouse and it’s eco-friendly construction from their website.

 The Head Chef, Matt Stone received the 2011 Gourmet Traveller Best New Talent and the 2011 Good Food Guides Best Young Chef awards this year.